top of page

 For a fight, with or without gains

-For no child anymore being threatened,
+For no child to feel anymore threatened,

-Fight for rejecting our pain!
+fight for rejecting our pain!

 VI